haydenull/encounter-mem/README.md

 Please be aware that encounter-mem is still in its early stages, and the database may be subject to change or reset at any time.
 Use at your own risk.

+### Roadmap

+- [ ] Improve UI/UX design
+- [ ] Add support for spaced repetition using the Ebbinghaus forgetting curve
+- [ ] Implement user authentication and authorization system
+- [ ] Create a library for storing unprocessed sentences
+- [ ] Provide an API for external software to submit sentences to the database.

 ### Contributing

 If you'd like to contribute to encounter-mem, please fork the repository and create a pull request with your changes.
 Be sure to include detailed descriptions of your changes and any relevant tests or documentation updates.